RustCrypto/hashes/README.md

 minimally supported version of Rust can be changed, but it will be done with the minor version bump.

-Older crate versions support older Rust as well up to 1.13.

 ### Crate names

 Whenever possible crates are published under the the same name as the crate